lambdaclass/data_etudes/dont_bet_on_an_ev/dont_bet_on_an_ev.md

 in the social sciences.
 The problem does not lie within the expected value per se but with the interpretation we assign to it.

-The consequences of ommiting this in microeconomics, macroeconomics, psychology and game theory are enormous.
+The consequences of ommiting this in economics, psychology and game theory are enormous.
 Any conclusion that uses the ensemble average in place of the time average should be taken with great caution.